Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 • Professional involvement: List any professionals who have assessed or are currently working with your child.
 Attach copies of reports if you have them.

 • Impact on your child: Explain how unmet needs affect your child's education, development, wellbeing, and daily life.
-Be specific — the Tribunal and LA want to understand your child's lived experience.
+Be specific — the Tribunal and local authority want to understand your child's lived experience.

 • Why assessment may be necessary: Explain, in plain language, why you believe SEN support alone is not sufficient and why a statutory plan may be needed.